 The City of Oakland cannot unilaterally relax these California Building Code stairway and egress code requirements; change would be required at the state level.
-Nonetheless, to catalyze discussion on the issue and prepare for implementing future reforms, the City will study current stairway and egress requirements, including consideration of what cost savings could be incurred through revision of the second egress requirement and review of any potential fire safety concerns.
+Nonetheless, to catalyze discussion on the issue and prepare for implementing future reforms, the City will design a program or participate in a program developed study current stairway and egress requirements, including consideration of what cost savings could be incurred through revision of the second egress requirement and review of any potential fire safety concerns.